James-d-Harris/QuickChange/Project Documentation/implementations-2.md

   }
 ```

 Below is the _IEnumerator_ that listens for user input over given amount of time.
-When user input detected, it its logged to the console.
+When user input detected, it is logged to the console.
 If user input is never detected, an error is logged.

 ```
 IEnumerator logRecordedInput( float numOfSeconds )